 When you are feeling a bit overwhelmed, find a second in your day to #BreatheWithTempe.
-The Tempe Tourism Office will feature short video clips each week that showcase sights and sounds around Tempe that are serene, peaceful, and joyful.
-Visit our YouTube Playlist, Instagram or Facebook to see the latest video.
+The Tempe Tourism Office created a series of short video clips each week that showcase sights and sounds around Tempe that are serene, peaceful, and joyful.
+Visit our YouTube Playlist, Instagram or Facebook to see the videos.

 Get your creative juices flowing